 The Mediterranean diet has a long history to it and has been named one of the most healthful eating styles of all times.
-Because it is very plant-focused, it certainly comes with an enormous amount of health benefits too.
-Multiple studies have shown that this dieting plan can aid in weight loss and help prevent heart disease, treat diabetes, improve mood and most importantly, increase longevity.
-So if you want to live long and healthy, this might be the perfect time to do some Spring Cleaning by renovating your pantry and stocking up on different ingredients!
+Because it is very plant-focused, it certainly comes with a number of health benefits too.
+So if you want to live healthy, this might be the perfect time to do some Spring Cleaning by renovating your pantry and stocking up on different ingredients!

 Don’t know where to start?
 Here are the 7 basic steps:

 - Switch up your oil – swap butter for extra virgin olive oil

 - Eat more fish